duenf33/what-i-learned-in-week-3/README.md

 ![my flow chart](week3/my-flow-chart.jpg)

 The blue lines are not loop lines.
 They are there just to reference the instruction number that were given to us.<br>
-I tried to do myt code without flow chart and I have noticed I was forgetting the previews steps and I was getting slightly confused and spending more of time going back to the beginning of my code.
+I tried to do my code without a flow chart and I've noticed I was forgetting the previews steps and I was getting slightly confused and spending more of time going back to the beginning of my code.
 Then I decided to do the flowchart and it was a lot easier to actually see the flow of my logic and by the time I had to code it, it was very easy to do so.